-Each level of Look contains four extensive reading texts (Reading Extra).
-They are an opportunity for students to enjoy reading about the world rather than practicing language (although they do, of course, recycle language previously taught).
-Two of the reading texts are nonfiction (for example, Aboriginal Art) and two feature fables from around the world (for example, Sand and Stone).
+Each level of Look contains four extensive reading texts (Reading extra).
+They are an opportunity for students to enjoy reading about the world rather than practising language (although they do, of course, recycle language previously taught).
+Two of the reading texts are nonfiction (for example, Aboriginal art) and two feature fables from round the world (for example, Sand and stone).
 In both cases, there is opportunity for motivating follow-up activities.
 For the former, students can try to find out more about this subject at home and bring their ideas (or pictures) to the next lesson.
 For the latter, you can help students to dramatize the story (with actions or words, or both) or ask them to draw a scene from it.
-The fables also contain important moral lessons with universal significance, such as the importance of forgiveness in Sand and Stone.
-You may also choose to discuss the moral of these stories with your students in their L1.
+The fables also contain important moral lessons with universal significance, such as the importance of forgiveness in Sand and stone.
+You may also choose to discuss the moral of these stories with your students in their first language.

-Making Teaching and Learning a Joy
+Making teaching and learning a joy